 Are you looking to start a new profession or pursue a side business to make money?
 You might be considering real estate.
-You're not alone — each month, around 17,000 people in the United States Google "how to become a real estate agent."
+You're not alone — each month, around 17,000 people in the United States Google "how to become a real estate agent".
 And those who take the leap are among the country's roughly 2 million active real estate licensees.
+So, is real estate a good career?

 It's considerably easier to become a real estate agent or broker than to acquire a degree in education.
-However, there are several advantages, including being your own boss, meeting new individuals, and assisting people through one of life's most meaningful events.
+There are several advantages to the profession, too, including being your own boss, meeting new individuals, and assisting people through one of life's most meaningful events.

 However, building a solid real estate career is more difficult than many people think.
 Working as a real estate agent or broker can be fulfilling and financially rewarding, but it requires generating leads, promoting yourself, handling complex paperwork, and more.
 Plus, real estate agents are largely paid on a commission-only basis, which means there is the potential of working without a paycheck.

-7 Reasons Why Real Estate Makes A Great Career
+5 Reasons Why Real Estate Is A Good Career

 Getting Your Real Estate License Can Be A Quick Process